flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 ## Path and filename

 :::note
-`/app/share/appdata` and `%{id}.appdata.xml` are considered to be legcay path and filename respectively.
+`/app/share/appdata` and `%{id}.appdata.xml` are considered to be the legacy path and filename, respectively.
 :::

 Place the MetaInfo file into `/app/share/metainfo/`, name it `%{id}.metainfo.xml`, where `%{id}` is the [ID](#id).